When to plant green beans

 How long until green beans is ready to harvest?

-About 55 days from transplant or sowing.
-In zone 6, plants set out around May 7 are typically ready near Jul 1.
+About 55 days from planting until first harvest.
+In zone 6, green beans planted around May 7 is typically ready near Jul 1.